michaelBielang/fintech-ML/README.md

 This app was tested on a Windows 10 machine.

-To set up **Hadoop** on Windows 10 please follow [these](https://towardsdatascience.com/installing-hadoop-3-2-1-single-node-cluster-on-windows-10-ac258dd48aef) instructions.
+To set up **Hadoop** on Windows 10 please follow [these](https://towardsdatascience.com/installing-hadoop-3-2-1-single-node-cluster-on-windows-10-ac258dd48aef) instructions till step 3.
+You can skip from step 4!

 **Clone** this repository and import it to an IDE of your choice.
 (I use IntelliJ IDEA 2020.2)